Location: Preston, Melbourne (pop. 30,000 of 4.5m)

 Other features of the urban homestead include a DIY composting toilet, an aquaculture bathtub, a bamboo patch, a solar dehydrator, a solar oven, a beehive, a recycled wood storage area, a fire heated bath, and multiple outdoor seating areas.
 Plans still in the works include finishing a coolgardie safe and the vine trellises, building a biochar stove and rocket stove, retrofitting an outdoor shower, greywater system and more water storage.

 In the early years, there were a handful of working bee days and one big permablitz.
 Otherwise establishing the homestead and maintaining it has been done on a volunteer basis alongside everyone’s other commitments.
 One of the major house learnings has been the realisation that more was installed than what the housemates had the capacity, or at least the psycho-social capacity, to manage.
 Some of the conflicts and the high housemate turnover has been due to the at-times stressful nature of caring for the garden communally.

 Recently, the Gnomes Farming Co-operative has become involved to help make the garden project more manageable.
 Every Monday afternoon, housemates and others from the Gnomes come together to garden and share the harvest.
 This has helped immensely with the overwhelm and the garden to-do list is slowly but surely shrinking.
-A shared greenhouse is also being built out of mostly recycled materials in a nearby backyard, home of Theo’s partner Suse, where there is another Gnomes garden.

 The house is ostensibly three bedrooms with a sunroom, so a mezzanine was put into the sunroom to turn it into a very cheap bedroom, and other spaces have been converted and expanded to enable five people now and at times up to seven people to live on the property.
 This makes the place really affordable allowing housemates to work less, and have a more functional and fun household economy.